kascez/ada-datastory/README.md

 > Today we are moving to address EU concerns in the area of migration, make sure that consumers are better protected when they choose insurance products, and deliver on the EU's commitment to fight climate change and improve air quality.

 > We look forward to participating constructively in this consultation in the hope that a final set of guidelines, based on scientific evidence, can find a more appropriate balance between the concerns of those opposed to wind farms and the need to take action on climate change.

+The Balkans are considered to have problems of different kind and they are not so much interested in the problem of climate change.
+Most lately, as they are being more and more included into European problems and focused towards the European Union, people from this region have given us strong statements that backs up their climate change concerns.

 **... and in the countries of Eastern Europe?**